 Calculating the cost of mortgage insurance is pretty easy.
 First, determine these three things.

 - How large of a mortgage will you require?
 (You can calculate this by deducting your down payment mortgage amount from the buying price.)

 - Your mortgage default insurance premium rate (Check the above table).

 Here’s an example scenario:

 How is mortgage default insurance paid for?

-Your premium is generally added to the principal amount of the loan.
-You can pay it back through monthly payments over the life of your loan.
+Your mortgage default insurance premium is generally added to the principal mortgage amount of the mortgage loan.
+You can pay it back through monthly payments over the life of your mortgage loan.
 If you want, you can also make a lump sum payment at the time you purchase the house.

-- Investment properties don’t qualify.
+- It won't qualify if it is an investment property.
 Consequently, you’ll have to make a down payment that’s at least 20% of the purchase price.

-- Homes with a purchase price of over $1 million don’t qualify.
+- Homes with a buying price of over $1 million don’t qualify.